Anguis420/Tutoring-center-scheduler/DEPLOYMENT_SETUP.md

 ```

 ### **Database Updates**
-- Schema changes are applied automatically when Heroku restarts
-- For data migrations, run scripts through your Heroku app or directly in Atlas

-## 🐛 Troubleshooting
+- Use explicit, versioned migration scripts (e.g., migrate-mongo), and run them during deploy or via a one-off dyno.
+- Manage indexes with code or migrations; verify with Atlas.## 🐛 Troubleshooting

 ### **Heroku Issues**
 ```bash